Lucius1024/Clean-Install-Ubuntu-15-Guide/README.md

 $ cd ~
 ```

-2. Add the Chromium PPA:
+2. Add the Chromium PPA: (This Chromium PPA is dead; You can still install though)

     ```bash
 $ sudo add-apt-repository ppa:chromium-daily/ppa